solana-foundation/developer-content/content/guides/dapps/cash-app.md

 To be able to send funds to another user, similar to Cash App, both users must have created an account.
 We're sending funds to the user's `cash_account` PDA, not the user's wallet.
-So each user needs to initialze a cash account by calling the `initialize_account` instruction to create their unique PDA derived from their wallet publickey.
+So each user needs to initialize a cash account by calling the `initialize_account` instruction to create their unique PDA derived from their wallet public key.
 We'll need to keep this in mind when designing the UI/UX of the onboarding process for this dApp later on to ensure every user calls the `initialize_account` instruction when signing up for an account.